 With social media, TV and film being so prominent in day to day living, it can be especially challenging for children and young people to be able to distinguish between fact from an opinion.
 This is extremely true when it comes to the world of work and careers.
 It is becoming extremely common nowadays for a perception of a certain career to be inaccurate due to outside influences which have romanticised or vilanised based on opinions of others or how it is being portrayed from TV or film.
 The key to your child getting fulfilment from a role is by teaching them how adaptable they will need to be in a constantly changing job market and to educate them on the finer parts of how jobs and the additional tasks and expectations are linked to every role.

 This can be brought to life when engaging with your child around the careers they are taught about in school and also when discussing the jobs of those around them.
 Try to encourage your child to consider listen to others when they speak about their jobs, engage in a conversation and listen to the story of their day.
 As your child reaches a suitable age you

 should also actively encourage and take work placements, emabrce work experience and even take up volunteering roles across a number of different ventures.
 The more information they gain now the more they will be able to ensure they they find a career that will build on their strengths and that they will find enjoyment from.

 Broaden Their Horizons

-When you are young it is easy to see jobs and careers in that are directly placed in front of you.
-For example doctor, nurse, teacher, working in the emergency service or in a shop.
+When you are young it is easy to see jobs and careers that are directly placed in front of you.
+For example doctors, nurses, teachers, working in the emergency service or in a shop.
 As you grow it is only then that your realize the extent of actually how many more jobs are available and as your start looking even further afield the full context of the different positions available.